Personalised cover underwritten by one of the UK's leading insurers

 Covers the value of all of the items in your residential homes or commercial units that belong to the landlord (such as upholstery and furniture) against accidental and malicious damage, up to a limit of £75,000.

-- Homes that are unoccupied for more than 6 months per year
+- Properties that are unoccupied for more than six months of the year

 Examples of claims made by landlords with mixed portfolios